emrergin/planet_billiard/README.md

 ## Planet Billiard
 The earth is under attack by planet sized aliens.
-You can defend the earth by ramming into them, but take care of the explosions.
+You can defend the earth by ramming earth into them, but take care of the resulting explosions.

 If not clear, this is a work in progress.